-There is no automatic right to enter onto neighbouring land for the purpose of pruning a hedge.
-A person who enters on to the land of another without their permission or some other form of lawful authority commits a trespass.
+There is no automatic right to enter neighbouring land to prune a hedge.
+If you enter the land of another without their permission or some other form of lawful authority, you commit a trespass.

-If you wish to enter onto your neighbour’s land for the purpose of pruning a hedge which belongs to you, you should in the first instance seek your neighbour’s permission.
-If their permission is not forthcoming it may be possible to obtain an “access order” under the Access to Neighbouring Land Act 1992.
+If you wish to enter your neighbour’s land to prune a hedge which belongs to you, you should first try to seek your neighbour’s permission.
+If their permission is not forthcoming it may be possible to obtain an ‘access order’ under the Access to Neighbouring Land Act 1992 (ANLA 1992).

-the works must be reasonably necessary for the preservation of the whole or any part of the applicant’s land;
+- the works are reasonably necessary for the preservation of the whole or any part of your land; and

-such works cannot be carried out, or it would be substantially more difficult to carry out such works, without entry upon the neighbour’s land;
+- they cannot be carried out, or would be substantially more difficult to carry out, without entry to your neighbour’s land.

-where the application relates to the maintenance of a hedge, the hedge is, or is in danger of becoming, damaged, diseased, dangerous, insecurely rooted or dead.
+- the treatment, cutting back, felling, removal or replacement of any hedge, tree, shrub or other growing thing which is in danger of becoming, damaged, diseased, dangerous, insecurely rooted or dead;